TomVer99/FHICT-typst-template/README.md

   - Automatic page numbering.
     - Roman numerals for pages before the body.
     - Arabic numerals for pages in the body.
-  - Automatic table of contents.
+  - Automatic table of contents (can be disabled).
   - Automatic styling of code blocks.
     - Language displayed in the code block (for supported languages).
   - Automatic Glossary (If terms are defined).